Advanced Placement (AP)

 The Advanced Placement Program® (AP) enables willing and academically prepared students to pursue college-level studies while still in high school.
 The program consists of college-level courses developed by the AP Program that high schools can choose to offer, and corresponding exams that are administered once a year.

-• College Board offers 38 AP courses in seven subject categories.
-Marble Falls High School offers 14 AP Courses.
+- College Board offers 38 AP courses in seven subject categories.
+See the AP Courses offered at Marble Falls High School: AP Courses at MFHS.

 Colleges & Universities look at 2 things when they see “AP” on your transcript: